 Brown is Back

-Brown?
+Brown walls?
 Coming back?
 Say it isn't so!
-Truthfully, this shade still looks dated in most applications, but mix a little gray into the paint, trim with white, add dark brown accessories and suddenly — magically — it fits.
-See this inspiration from West Elm on Instagram.
+Truthfully, this shade still looks dated in most applications, but mix a little gray into the paint, trim with white, add dark brown accessories and suddenly—magically— it fits.
 But are we ready for brown to come back into our lives after spending the '90s so saturated by the color?
 You might be inclined to yell no in a rather colorful manner.
-But just wait and see: decor trends have a way of... surprising.Continue to 11 of 11 below.
+But just wait and see: decor trends have a way of surprising.Continue to 9 of 10 below.

 A New Take on Fringe

 Stay with us here.
 Today's fringe looks nothing like the chintz-covered, hard-to-iron beasts of the '90s.
 Fringe in the 2000s is a delicate affair, more boho tassel and less... ugh.
-This new trend is a super-easy DIY, too — follow the advice from Craftberry Bush to create your own wall art or make a surprisingly glitzy chandelier with this DIY from Justina Blakeney.
+This new trend is a super-easy DIY, too.
+Create your own wall art or make a surprisingly glitzy chandelier.Continue to 10 of 10 below.